Servicing: LAKE, MENDOCINO, NAPA & SONOMA COUNTIES

 The report is a direct reflection of the inspector's knowledge and expertise.
 Look at any sample report.
 Can you understand it?
 It should not resemble a contractor's checklist.

 In Hidden Valley Lake I did two re-inspections based on another inspector's reports.
 One report showed roofing shingles that were a totally different color than those on the house that was being reported.
 In another re-inspection, the first inspector's report had a picture of the crawl space showing nothing unusual, yet when the buyers took possession they had plumbing problems.
+The crawl space pictures in her report did not match the reality which revealed raw sewage under the house that had accumulated for months with broken water lines and tree roots intruding into the pipes.

 It's sad, it's shocking and most of all it's avoidable.
 If an inspector has no insurance specifically for home inspecting, you are at risk for potential undisclosed issues.
 You have a lot of home inspectors from which to choose and you also have a lot to lose. . . . read more